bugzmanov/cleancode-critique/src/chapter_36.md

 "The side effect is the call to Session.initialize(), of course.
 The checkPassword function, by its name, says that it checks the password."
 </div>

-He implies that renaming function would get rid of side-effects: "we might rename the function checkPasswordAndInitializeSession, though that certainly violates 'Do one thing'"

-This analysis misses several critical issues:

-1. `UserGateway.findByName(userName)` - From the name this looks like a remote call to some-kind of storage, which is also a side-effect.
-And it also creates temporal coupling: the checkPassword would fail if there is no connection to the UserGateway.
+He focuses on Session.initialize() as the side effect, suggesting a rename to checkPasswordAndInitializeSession.
+But this misses deeper problems:

+1. `UserGateway.findByName(userName)` is likely a database call - another side effect.
+This creates temporal coupling: authentication fails if the database is unavailable.
-2. `UserGateway` is a singleton - i.e. it is a global implicit dependency.
+2. `UserGateway` is a singleton - a global implicit dependency.

-A more formal understanding of side effects helps spot issues more easily.
+This illustrates why formal understanding of side effects matters.

-This also makes it obvious that moving [input arguments](./chapter_35.html) to object fields, especially when function has to mutate them to keep intermediate state, is incompatible with idea of side-effect free.
+It also reveals a contradiction: Martin's advice to move [input arguments](./chapter_35.html) to object fields creates side effects by definition - methods must mutate shared state.

 In rewrite suggestion from [chapter 2](./chapter_2.html), all new methods have a side effect - they mutate fields - Modify "state outside the function's scope":